innolitics/n2y/README.md

 ## Converting a Database to YAML

 Copy the link for the database you'd like to export to YAML.
+Note that linked databases aren't supported.
 Then run:

 ```
 n2y DATABASE_LINK > database.yml